New Egypt president has tight window on economy

 "There is still a certain lack of clarity over the distribution of powers, and the risk - you don't have parliament to offer endorsement, you have the military involved in the economy."

-Since the uprising, the Brotherhood has been putting together a detailed economic and social program called al-Nahda (The Renaissance).
+Since the uprising, the Brotherhood has been putting together a detailed economic and social programme called al-Nahda (The Renaissance).

-The program aims to shore up the new administration's support among Egyptians though a 100-day campaign in five areas that yield immediate social benefits.
+The programme aims to shore up the new administration's support among Egyptians though a 100-day campaign in five areas that yield immediate social benefits.

 These include rapid measures to get the country's notoriously choked traffic flowing more efficiently, restore security and clean up piles of rubbish that have long blighted Egypt's streets.